KipCrossing/OpenEM/README.md

 Lessons learnt:

-- Ground Rx coil at the centre wire for more stable reading
+- ADC side Rx coil at the centre wire for more stable reading
+- The RF of the Rx coil will change depending on what side the coil is grounded (inner or outer)
 - Make coils RIGID
 - put choke inductor at the 10 W amplifier to reduce noise from the amplifier
 - Don't use a pre-amplifier as it changes the resonant frequency of the receiver coil